steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 You may wonder why macro is used here when you can use **functions** etc.

 This was the last solution that I thought but maybe the simplest one.
-It was not easy to type the code because some types used for them are **private**, some are **unstable** and **not allowed** by the compiler.
+It was not easy to type the code because some types used for them are **private**, **unstable** and **not allowed** by the compiler.

 You may refer to [compare](https://github.com/steadylearner/Rust-Full-Stack/tree/master/warp/hello_world/src/compare) folder before you would find the better way.